12.1.3. eID Substantial Authentication with MRTD Verification for PID Issuance

 }

-Upon successful MRTD PoP validation, the Wallet Instance MUST redirect the User Agent to the challenge_redirect_uri specified in the initial Authorization Details Object, including the mrtd_val_pop_nonce as a query parameter:
+Upon successful MRTD PoP validation, the Wallet Instance MUST redirect the User Agent to the challenge_redirect_uri specified in the initial Authorization Details Object, including the mrtd_val_pop_nonce and mrtd_auth_session as a query parameter:

 The Wallet Instance MUST validate that the mrtd_val_pop_nonce matches the value received from the MRTD PoP Validation Response.